gimi-q/CV/README.md

 ## Skills

 Programming -  A Firm grasp of OOP, MVC and SOLID concepts.
-Following best practices and agile methodologies my coding idols are Robert Martin, Ken Beck, Sandi Metz and Martin Fowler.
+Following best practices and agile methodologies my coding idols are Robert Martin, Kent Beck, David Thomas , Sandi Metz and Martin Fowler.
 I regularly imbibe videos and books produced by these code giants applying the insight they provide into well-tested programming principles.

 Language Agnostic - Personally I am not attached to any one particular programming language.
 Every tool has its use and each one has its own inflexion, I enjoy finding the similarities and disparities between different languages and the paradigms that are inherent to them.
 Therefore, I don't mind which language I use and can adapt easily to new tech contexts with minimal training.